Ale-JRD/Trads/content/post/index-T1.md

 I spoke.

-[Could it be that this Divine Servant has a tendency to match— or perhaps, just “slightly surpass”, the fighting abilities of his opponents?]
+「Could it be that this Divine Servant has a tendency to match— or perhaps, just “slightly surpass”, the fighting abilities of his opponents?」

-[—, …The heck is that supposed to mean?]
+「—, …The heck is that supposed to mean?」

-[Umu… I’m not fully sure of what I’m saying either.
-But, if I were to put it into words, that’s the best I can come up with.]
+「Umu… I’m not fully sure of what I’m saying either.
+But, if I were to put it into words, that’s the best I can come up with.」

 “I want to fight and win against someone like that.”